 ...where TEXTFILE is the name of your input text file and FEATUREFILE is the name of your feature file.
-You may specify file names using just the file name itself (plus extension) if your curre nt working directory contains the files; alternatively, you can specify the full path to these files.
+You may specify file names using just the file name itself (plus extension) if your current working directory contains the files; alternatively, you can specify the full path to these files.
 Please do not mix short and full paths.
-This script will also look in your Documents directory, in the same place where the GUI keeps its corpus files: ...Documents/PCT/CorpusTools/CORPUS .
-You may also use command line options to change the column delimiter character or segment delimiter character from their defaults (\t and ' ', respectively).
+You may also use command line options to change the column delimiter character or segment delimiter character from their defaults (\tau and '', respectively).
 Descriptions of these arguments can be viewed by running pct_corpus -h or pct_corpus --help.
 The help text from this command is copied below, augmented with specifications of default values: